netdata/netdata/README.md

-**High resolution metrics** (1s granularity)|Low resolution metrics (10s granularity at best) Monitors everything, **thousands of metrics per node**|Monitor just a few metrics UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation** for all metrics (to help you understand them)|You have to know the metrics before you start Install and get results **immediately**|A long preparation is required to get any useful results Use it to **troubleshooting** performance problems|Use them to get statistics of past performance **Kills the console** for tracing performance issues|The console is required for troubleshooting
+**High resolution metrics** (1s granularity)|Low resolution metrics (10s granularity at best) Monitors everything, **thousands of metrics per node**|Monitor just a few metrics UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation**, to help you understand the metrics|You have to know the metrics before you start Install and get results **immediately**|A long preparation is required to get any useful results Use it to **troubleshooting** performance problems|Use them to get statistics of past performance **Kills the console** for tracing performance issues|The console is required for troubleshooting